newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/notary-register.md

 ### Eligibility Criteria

-* Resident of New Jersey or regularly employed in New Jersey
+* Be a resident of New Jersey or regularly employed in New Jersey
-* 18 years or older
+* Be 18 years or older
-* No convictions involving dishonesty, or a crime of first or second degree under the laws of any State or the Federal Government
+* Have no convictions involving dishonesty, or a crime of first or second degree under the laws of any State or the Federal Government

 ### Application Requirements